🇲🇾 Malaysia

 ✅ Pros ❌ Cons

-Angkasa deduction = zero default risk = automatic repayment, zero late fees Private sector members pay higher rates (7%+ flat) vs commercial banks
+Angkasa deduction = zero default risk = automatic repayment, zero late fees Private sector members face SBR-floating rates (6%+) vs commercial banks

-Accepts RM 1,000 min income — most accessible to B40 government employees Membership required for private sector (minor: just RM 1 share)
+Only major bank that lends to pesara (government pensioners) Membership required for private sector (minor: just RM 1 share)

 Islamic financing — fully Shariah-compliant, acceptable for Muslim borrowers Branch-only application for most cases — no fully digital process yet